-“Atheist Will Make You Believe in Tech Metal,” we announced in one of our archive zine issues.
+“Atheist Will Make You Believe in Tech Metal,” we announced in archive zine issue #39, 2008.
 The Florida band is certainly a pioneer in that, going all the way back to its formation in the 1980s.
 There’s been a few rounds of the band breaking up and getting back together over the years, and now Atheist is working on a new album.
 In the meantime, Season of Mist is starting up the latest round of reissues of the band’s back catalog, starting with a CD/DVD set of Atheist’s second record packed with bonus material, out on July 24.
 Pre-orders are live at the label’s online store.

 We’ll celebrate by running a cleaned-up version of an old interview we conducted in 1991 in archive zine issue #3, below.

 Atheist has put out its new album, the follow-up to Piece of Time, called Unquestionable Presence; both are on Death Records.
 After the death of bassist Roger Patterson, the band recruited Tony Choy from Florida’s Cynic for the recording sessions on the new album.
 I spoke with Steve Flynn, the drummer of this very original band.